Columns 1 to 35

 In rural localities, give parish, section, township, range and Meridian.

 Column 5.
-Place of Adobe (Municipality)
+Place of Abode (Municipality)

 In cities, towns and villages, give street and number of dwelling.